 Going Greek is an experience of a lifetime that we encourage every woman to be a part of.
-In Zeta, your daughter will balance academics, sisterhood, and leadership through our award winning programs.
-While being part of a Greek organization may seem time consuming, most of our women find time to be involved with other organizations around campus!
+In Zeta, your daughter will balance academics, sisterhood, and leadership through our award-winning programs.
+While being part of a Greek organization may seem time-consuming, our women find time to be involved with other organizations around campus!
 When we aren't studying together in our chapter room, participating in fun sisterhoods, or hanging out together, our women give back to our community any way they can.
 Volunteer programs are a large part of who we are at Saint Louis University.
 We believe that through helping others, we learn more about ourselves and can better grow into outstanding women.

 FACTS—ZETA TAU ALPHA FOUNDATION: accomplishments, awards, number of women,

 • Founded on October 15, 1898 at what is now Longwood University in Farmville, Virginia

 • Mission Statement: "To make a difference in the lives of our members by developing the potential of each individual through innovative programming, which emphasizes leadership development, service to others, academic achievement and continued personal growth for women, with a commitment to friendship and the future based on the sisterhood, values and traditions of the past."

 • Our purpose: The purpose of Zeta Tau Alpha is the intensifying of friendship, the fostering of a spirit of love, the creating of such sentiments, the performing of such deeds, and the molding of such opinions as will be conducive to the building up of a purer and nobler womanhood in the world."

 • We have 170+ active collegiate chapters and 230+ active alumnae chapters

 • Our philanthropy is Breast Cancer Education and Awareness